No, just going to Málaga...

-Here is home to Málaga's only Michelin™-starred although the dining budget didn't quite stretch to nineteen platos.
+Here is home to Málaga's only Michelin™-starred although the dining budget didn't quite stretch to 19 platos.

-No, bouches were amused by just the eleven, actually, the secret blend of herbs and spices that is, not really.
+No, bouches were amused by just the 11, actually, the secret blend of herbs and spices that is, not really.

 There's access along here to a serviceable beach and a lighthouse that's not nearly as old as you'd hoped.

 You will, however, have to watch your ™s as the shuttle buses from the cruise liners ferry passengers to and from town.

 There's likely to be some 'pop art' in this 'pop up' gallery, which sits beneath a giant, see-through Rubik™'s Cube, of sorts, down by the port.

 It's part of the proper one in Paris but the contents can't be commented upon, neither, since it's inexplicably closed on a Tuesday.

 Is that a castle in the air?
 Of course it is and the Castillo Gibralfaro will let you up and inside for a few €euro coins.